opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-budgets.rst.txt

 (and thus less private) results.

 To better understand how epsilon impacts this tradeoff, let's look at a simple example.
-We'll use the example dataset from :ref:`tutorial one <First steps>`, and we'll perform a simple query to count the number of rows in the dataset.
+We'll use the example dataset from :ref:`first steps tutorial<First steps>`, and we'll perform a simple query to count the number of rows in the dataset.
 The figure below plots the results of running this count query using a :code:`PureDPBudget` with 3 different epsilon values, 50 times each: